Đuro Macut: 2025

-The government of Serbia adopted proposed changes to the Law on Textbooks in July; Macut described it as a victory for "national responsibility and the sovereign right of Serbia to educate its children according to its own values" (nacionalne odgovornosti i suverenog prava Srbije da svoju decu obrazuje prema sopstvenim vrednostima).
+The government of Serbia adopted a draft of proposed changes to the Law on Textbooks in July; Macut described it as a victory for "national responsibility and the sovereign right of Serbia to educate its children according to its own values" (nacionalne odgovornosti i suverenog prava Srbije da svoju decu obrazuje prema sopstvenim vrednostima).
 The Association of Textbook Publishers, an association of major publishers in Serbia, alleged that the proposed changes would create a monopoly on the textbook market.
-On his first 100 days as prime minister, Macut highlighted the Law on Textbooks as well as infrastructure investments for the Pakovraće–Požega highway as his accomplishments.
-Economists noted that while Macut highlighted new economic measures during his exposé, he did not introduce any new reforms.
-Despite this, the minimum wage and wages were increased during his first 100 days.
+During an event where he celebrated his first 100 days as prime minister, Macut highlighted the Law on Textbooks as well as infrastructure investments for the Pakovraće–Požega highway as his accomplishments.
+Economists noted that while Macut highlighted new economic measures during his manifesto, he did not introduce any new reforms.
+Despite this, the minimum wage and wages did increase during his first 100 days.
+Macut has called Serbia "an economic tiger with elements of a bear" (ekonomski tigar sa elementima medveda).
 In September, Vučić expressed disappointment with the work of ministers in Macut's government.

-Macut took part in the 2025 Western Balkans Summit in London, meeting with UK prime minister Keir Starmer.
+Macut took part in the 2025 Western Balkans Summit in London, meeting with the UK prime minister Keir Starmer.
+In early November, he traveled to Shanghai, where he met with Li Qiang, the premier of China, and Chinese business representatives, while a month later his government formed the Council for Family and Demography.
+In late December, Macut held talks with representatives of dairies and retail chains.